uncodem/ExBas/README.md

-# ValsVM
+# ExBas
-A simple stack-based bytecode VM written in Zig.
+A simple BASIC interpreter written in OCaml and Zig.